gdjohnson/TK19/texts/_Finite And Infinite Games_.md

 > Life in death concerns those who are titled and whose titles, since they are timeless, may not be extinguished by death.

+> What one wins in a finite game is a title.
+A title is the acknowledgment of others that one has been the winner of a particular game.
+Titles are public.
+They are for others to notice.
+I expect others to address me according to my titles, but I do not address myself with them—unless, of course, I address myself as an other.

 > Where a society is defined by its boundaries, [culture plays _with_ boundaries,] is defined by its horizon.

 > Sexuality is the only finite game in which the winner's prize is the defeated opponent...
 The seduced opponent is so displayed as to draw public attention to the seducer's triumph.